peter2520/Interactive-Lab-Hub/Lab 2/README.md

 **We strongly discourage and will reject the results of literal digital or analog clock display.**

+My PiClock is designed to be used on smart watch or smart phone, people can use it to check the time/date of different location and make some notification on schedule time.

 <img src="https://github.com/peter2520/Interactive-Lab-Hub/blob/f8abbd0e74a582802754f2142f5191dd906a3f1e/Lab%202/lab2_sketch_1.jpg" height="500" />

 \*\*\***A copy of your code should be in your Lab 2 Github repo.**\*\*\*